forcepusher/forcepusher/README.md

 ---

-Useful models I've found so far that can navigate in the project:
+Useful models I've found so far that have any idea what they're doing:
 qwen/qwen3.6-27b@q4_k_m (for 24GB GPU)
 gemma-4-31b@q4_k_m (for 24GB GPU)
 gemma-4-26b-a4b@q6_k (for 16GB GPU to run partially on CPU, cheapest starter option)